geeky-bit/Collaborative-filtering-for-Music-recommendation/README.md

 ***The basic idea behind Collaborative filtering is ::

-We can predict and recommend items to users based on the preference similarities There are basically 2 types of Collaborative filtering techniques:
+We can predict and recommend items to users based on the preference similarities.
+There are basically 2 types of Collaborative filtering techniques:

 * User-based Collaborative filtering
 * Content-based Collaboraive filtering